aishwaryamishra/robustest2.0_documentation/source/ondevicecontextmenu.rst

   This option allows user to create a check or an assertion on an object.
 If the verification condition fails, the test step fails.

-  You can know more on the :ref:`typing-text` page.
+  You can know more on the :ref:`verification-main-page` page.

 **3. Store element**